Angelina Jolie Goes Naked Under Sheer Veil For ‘Harper’s Bazaar’: ‘I Have Both The Visible & Invisible Scars’

 The stunning actress, who is wearing a long white veil on the cover and nothing else, is breathtaking in her simple beauty.

-In the photo, posted to the official Instagram account of Harper’s Bazaar, Jolie’s hair is slicked back away from her face, eyebrows arched and filled in, making for a stunning contrast against her cat’s eye makeup, which frames the top half of her face.
+In the photo, posted to the official Instagram account of Harper’s Bazaar, Jolie’s hair is slicked back away from her face, eyebrows arched and filled in, making for a stunning contrast against her cat eye makeup, which frames the top half of her face.
 Her full lips are filled in with a darker hue, to properly be seen through the covering.

 The stunning photo of the actress can be seen below.